-The modified method has some free parameters; the most important is an estimate of the correlation lag (or the range of the variogram).
+The modified method has some free parameters; the most important is an estimate of the auto correlation lag (or the range of the variogram).
 It can be estimated from a limited number of independent control points; some authors claim that such value depends on the method for acquisition of the DEM and the DEM itself.

-We assumed that once an error is identified, it can be corrected.
-In the case of using the algorithm in a semi-automatic production environment, the method warns the operator about possible errors before the stereopair is unmounted, enabling new measurements.
+We assumed for most of the work that once an error is identified, it can be corrected without error.
+This is known as the perfect inspector hypothesis.
+In the case of using the error detection procedure in a semi-automatic production environment, the method warns the operator about possible errors before the stereopair is unmounted, enabling new measurement.
 In a fully digital production environment, some correlation thresholds are usually varied to minimize computer time.
 The method may be used to selectively strengthen the correlation thresholds in suspicious points.
-In case there is no possibility to verify the errors, e.g. for end users, the algorithm will help to locate the most unlikely values; they may be replaced with the aid of some suitable interpolation method.
-If there are some independent sources (maps, etc.) they could be used for checking.
+In case there is no possibility to verify the errors, e.g. for end users, the algorithm will help to locate the most unlikely values; we have simulated the situation under an imperfect inspector hypothesis.
+Unlikely values were imputated using a polynomial fit using nearest data, and the results were qualitatively similar to those obtained using ground truth data for imputation.

-7. Acknowledgments
+8. Acknowledgments